Observation of momentum-dependent charge density wave gap in a layered antiferromagnet GdTe3

-${\mathrm{Gd}}{\mathrm{Te}}_{3}$ crystallizes in a layered orthorhombic structure (space group Number 63,\textit{Cmcm}) with lattice parameters $a \approx c \approx \mathrm{4.33~{\AA}}$ and $b = \mathrm{25.28~\AA}$.
-In Figure \ref{F1}(a), we present the side view of the crystal structure of ${\mathrm{Gd}}{\mathrm{Te}}_{3}$, where pink balls represent the gadolinium atoms and teal colored balls represent the tellurium atoms.
+${\mathrm{Gd}}{\mathrm{Te}}_{3}$ crystallizes in a layered orthorhombic structure (space group Number 63) with lattice parameters $a \approx c \approx \mathrm{4.33~{\AA}}$ and $b = \mathrm{25.28~\AA}$, close to the values reported in literature \cite{Lei2020}.
+In Figure \ref{F1}a, we present the side view of the crystal structure of ${\mathrm{Gd}}{\mathrm{Te}}_{3}$, where pink balls represent the gadolinium atoms and teal colored balls represent the tellurium atoms.
 The crystal structure is composed of $\mathrm{Gd - Te}$ slabs sandwiched in between the $\mathrm{Te}$ bi-layers.
 Neighboring $\mathrm{Te}$ layers are bonded by weak van der Waals interaction, and the natural cleaving plane is parallel to the \textit{ac} plane - the (010) plane.
-In Figure \ref{F1}(b), we show the spectroscopic core level spectrum, where peaks associated with $\mathrm{Te}$ 4$d$ and $\mathrm{Gd}$ 4$f$ can be clearly identified.
+In Figure \ref{F1}b, we show the spectroscopic core level spectrum, where peaks associated with $\mathrm{Te}$ 4$d$ and $\mathrm{Gd}$ 4$f$ can be clearly identified.